cjgiridhar/fsMgr/README.md

 Usage
 =====
-- Browse to /home/ubuntu/fsMgr at the terminal
+- Login to /home/ubuntu/fsMgr at the terminal
 - Run fsMgr as 'python fsMgr.py'
+- Browse to http://localhost:8888/root/ & start searching

 Note: in fsMgr.py, the indexer (srch.indexer) is commented.
 Indexing happens on the tree under root/ when you search for a keyword.
 Time taken for indexing depends on size of root/